Daikundi Province: Health

-Almond festival
+Culture

 The first Gole Badam Festival was held in Daikundi 14 years ago.
 In 2010, the Hazara International Network recommended that this Festival be held to commemorate the blossoming of the almond tree.

 Almonds are the province's principal agricultural commodity, and many households rely on them for livelihood.

 The city's Almond Festival, an annual event hosted by the province government, drew nearly 4,000 people from across Daikundi to celebrate.

 Almond cultivation is a major contributor to the Daikundi economy.